NemoNotFound/NemosWiki/docs/community-and-support.md

-## Be Part of the Community & Support My Work
+# Be Part of the Community & Support My Work

-### Join our Discord Community!
+## Join our Discord Community!

-Connect with others, ask questions, share feedback, or stay up to date with my mods.
+Connect with others, ask questions, share feedback, or stay up to date with my projects.
 I'm always happy to welcome new members!

 [![Join my Discord](https://github.com/NemoNotFound/NemoNotFound/blob/master/resources/svg/join_discord_button.svg?raw=true)](https://discord.com/invite/yxs9dga)

-### Support Me
+## Support Me

 I love to create mods for Minecraft and wish to live off it one day, so I hope you like what I do. <br>
 Either way feel free to give me your feedback and suggestions :)

 [![ko-fi donation](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/nemonotfound)

-### Get a Minecraft Server
+## Get a Minecraft Server

 Looking for a Minecraft Server?
 Check out [BisectHosting](https://bisecthosting.com/Nemo404)! <br>
 Use my code **Nemo404** to get a 25% discount on your first month with any of their gaming servers. <br><br>